ARM-software/Arm-2D/documentation/how_to_deploy_the_arm_2d_library.md

 }
 ```

-The method mentioned above won't pause the thread if the LCD has finished rendering the previous frame. instead, the `disp_adapterN_task()` will return `arm_fsm_rt_async` to indicate this status.
+The method mentioned above won't pause the thread if the LCD hasn't finished rendering the previous frame. instead, the `disp_adapterN_task()` will return `arm_fsm_rt_async` to indicate this status.
 You can ignore it, of course.
 Or you can use a semaphore to hang the thread in an RTOS environment.
 For example:

 ```c